arillo/schnauze/Readme.md

 ### 3. This repo

-To run the app in an ios simulator, just run:
+The app currently only is targeting iOs.
+We are planning to add android support in the futurw.
+To test the app in an ios simulator, just run:

-    ./xrunner online
+    ./xrunner ios

+If you want to get a TestFlight invitation just e-mail us at we<at>arillo.net

 **Done with love from Berlin @ [Arillo](http://arillo.net)**